HISTORY OF THE 4TH OF JULY: ALEXANDER HAMILTON

 Birth of Alexander Hamilton

-His Scottish father, though he owned his paternity of Alexander, had abandoned them when Alexander was around ten when he’d learned her original husband intended to divorce her on the grounds of “adultery and desertion,” hoping to “spare her the charge of bigamy.”
-His mother ran a small provisions shop, operated by the five female slaves she owned.
+Though he owned his paternity of Alexander, his Scottish father had abandoned them when Alexander was around ten when he’d learned her original husband intended to divorce her on the grounds of “adultery and desertion,” hoping to “spare her the charge of bigamy.”
+His mother ran a small provisions shop operated by the five female slaves she owned.
 When she died of yellow fever when he was 13, she left him 34 books, and he was mostly self-educated.

 With the help of wealthy local citizens, enough money was raised to send him to the mainland, hopefully, to study medicine.
 Though he passed the entrance exams for Princeton, he decided instead to attend King’s College in New York City, now Columbia University.